Home

 mauvaise position sommeil sur le ventredormir sur le ventre

-If you have neck pain, you should avoid sleeping with your arms above your head, regardless of your preferred sleeping position.
-This habit can create tension in the nervous and muscular systems and increase your neck pain.
-It can also cause you to feel tingling and numbness in your hands when you wake up.
+If you suffer from neck pain, avoid sleeping with your arms raised, regardless of your sleeping position.
+This habit can create excessive tension in both the neural (nerve) and muscular systems, which may worsen neck pain.
+It can also cause tingling or numbness in your hands upon waking.

 mauvaise position sommeil sur le côtémauvaise position sommeil sur le dos

-To relieve neck or shoulder pain, try placing a pillow under your arms.
-If you sleep on your side, place the pillow under your top arm.
-If you’re experiencing shoulder pain, it’s usually more comfortable to sleep on your other shoulder and to support the sore one with a pillow instead.
-If you sleep on your back, position the pillow under your arm so that it supports your hand on your stomach.
+To ease neck or shoulder pain, try placing a pillow under your arm.
+If you sleep on your side, put the pillow under your top arm.
+If you have a painful shoulder, it’s usually more comfortable to sleep on the opposite side while supporting the sore shoulder with a pillow.
+If you sleep on your back, place a pillow under your arm so that it supports your hand resting on your stomach.

 position sommeil côté brasposition sommeil dos bras